Commentary: Bank of England's hawkish turn only valid through sterling lens

-LONDON Only a year after throwing caution to the wind to shore up the UK economy following the shock Brexit referendum result, the Bank of England is in a bind.
+LONDON (Reuters) - Only a year after throwing caution to the wind to shore up the UK economy following the shock Brexit referendum result, the Bank of England is in a bind.

 At the centre of the problem is the exchange rate.
 Sterling's plunge since the Brexit vote is fueling the highest inflation in four years.
 But that very inflation is eroding earnings, squeezing consumers and hampering growth.